 Groundwater quality monitoring

-The following groundwater sampling regime is proposed:
+The following groundwater sampling regime shall be implemented by the consent holder:

 Two additional monitoring wells are to be installed on the site at the boundary at the same depth as the existing four monitoring wells prior to extraction commencing.
 These should be installed downgradient in respect to the groundwater flow and assist in identifying groundwater quality changes caused by quarry activities.

-Representative samples of groundwater shall be taken from bores XXXX specified in condition 6), including onsite bore M36/2743, at three-monthly intervals, for a period of five years after quarrying activities commence, and thereafter at a six-monthly interval, from the two upgradient and two downgradient bores;A,rC
+Representative samples of groundwater shall be taken from bores BX23/0833 (Bore ID DRBH1), BX23/0836 (Bore ID DRBH2), BX23/0835 (Bore ID DRBH4) and BX23/0834 (Bore ID DRBH3) specified in condition 6), including onsite bore M36/2743, at three-monthly intervals, for a period of five years after quarrying activities commence, and thereafter at a six-monthly interval, from the two upgradient and two downgradient bores and for a period of 5 years after quarrying and cleanfilling ceases;

+At least once prior to commencement of excavation activities, representative samples of groundwater shall be taken from all domestic water supply wells within 500 m downgradient of the site as indicated in map CRC192408C and listed on CRC’s wells database (subject to landowner approval and if practically possible), to establish baseline water quality conditions;

 Samples shall be taken after adequate purging to remove all stagnant water from the bores or by using an alternative method, such as low-flow sampling technique, to ensure that fresh groundwater is drawn through the bore screens; and